CiscoDevNet/intersight-tfb-iks/README.md

-6. You will open the workspace "sb_globalvar" in TFCB add the following variables based on your vSphere cluster:
+6. You will open the workspace "sb_globalvar" in TFCB add the following variables based on your vSphere cluster: api_key = API key from Intersight for user

+        secretkey = Secret key from Intersight for user -> mark as sensitive

+        mgmtcfgsshkeys = SSH public key -> mark as sensitive

+        password = vSphere admin password -> mark as sensitive

         device_name = Name of the Virtual Machine Provider you wish to add. i.e vCenter